MutmainX/Arigato/README.md

 **⚙️ Getting Started**

 ## Run On Cloud
-**using goiogle cloud or gemini api key
+**using google cloud or gemini api key
 ---

 ## Run Locally